zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 }
 ```

-Your service must be tagged with `akeneo_feature_flag`.
-TODO: maybe this can be done automatically to all classes implementing FeatureFlag
+Your feature flag service must be tagged with `akeneo_feature_flag`.

 ### Examples